pikatoste/test.sh/README.md

 * teardown_test

   If defined, this function will be called after each test even if the test fails.
-  A failure in this function itself will not cause failure of the test, but will cause a warning message to be displayed on the main output.
+  A failure in this function will not cause failure of the test, but will cause a warning message to be displayed on the main output.

 * assert_true